rudynicolop/rudynicolop.github.io/_pages/about.md

   - /about.html
 ---

 Hi my name is Rudy.
-I'm an incoming student at ETH Zurich.
-I study programming languages and formal verification.
-I'm interesting in compiler verification, formalizing language semantics, dependent type theory, and proof assistants such as Coq and Agda.
+I study programming languages and interactive theorem-proving.
+I'm interested in compiler verification, formalizing language semantics, dependent type theory, and proof assistants such as Coq and Agda.

+I am currently a Direct Doctorate student at ETH Zurich.
+I am working on logical atomicity in Iris with [Ralf Jung](https://research.ralfj.de/).

-Previously I completed my Bachelor's at Cornell University where I was advised by Professor Adrian Sampson.
-I worked on formalizing P4's semantics in the Petr4 under Professor Nate Foster.
-Furthermore I collaborated with Professor Andrew Appel on building a type system for P4.
+Previously I completed my Bachelor's at Cornell University where I was advised by Professor [Adrian Sampson](https://www.cs.cornell.edu/~asampson/).
+I worked on formalizing P4's semantics in the Petr4 under Professor [Nate Foster](https://www.cs.cornell.edu/~jnfoster/).
+Furthermore I collaborated with Professor [Andrew Appel](https://www.cs.princeton.edu/~appel/) on building a type system for P4.

-I love reading, travel, and music.
+I like travel, fiction, and cats (see Pico in the photo)!